atomisticnet/aenet-lammps/README.rst

 Prerequisites
 -------------

-A serial aenet library is required and can be compiled by calling either of the following calls, the choice of which depends on whether the user wishes to make use of the openblas library:
+A serial aenet library is required and can be compiled by calling one of the following calls:

 .. code-block:: sh

-  make -f ./makefiles/Makefile.gfortran_serial lib make -f ./makefiles/Makefile.gfortran_openblas_serial lib
+  make -f ./makefiles/Makefile.gfortran_serial lib make -f ./makefiles/Makefile.gfortran_openblas_serial lib make -f ./makefiles/Makefile.ifort_serial lib

 in the ænet ``src`` directory.
-Currently, the interface has not been tested with intel compilers or other dependency configurations.

 Building LAMMPS with ænet support
 ---------------------------------